spirosmastorakis/ndnSIM-development/docs/source/examples.rst

 Producer is simulated using :ndnsim:`Producer` class, which is used to satisfy all incoming Interests with virtual payload data (1024 bytes).

-FIB on every node is populated using default routes (see :doc:`helpers`).
+FIB on every node is populated using default routes (see :doc:`helpers`) and the content store structure of the original ndnSIM is used.

 The following code represents all that is necessary to run such a simple scenario